MSuskiewicz/msuskiewicz.github.io/_pages/publications.md

 ------
 I'll try to update this part in the next weeks, adding one paper a week, together with a short summary (14.09.2023).

-* **Structural insights into the regulation of the human E2∼SUMO conjugate through analysis of its stable mimetic**.
-Goffinont, S., Coste, F., Prieu-Serandon, P., Mance, L., Gaudon, V., Garnier, N., Castaing, B., Suskiewicz, M. J. ✉ , *Journal of Biological Chemistry*, 2023 299(7). <a href="https://www.jbc.org/article/S0021-9258(23)01898-7/fulltext">Link to the open-access article</a>
+* **Structural insights into the regulation of the human E2∼SUMO conjugate through analysis of its stable mimetic**.<br />
+  Goffinont, S., Coste, F., Prieu-Serandon, P., Mance, L., Gaudon, V., Garnier, N., Castaing, B., Suskiewicz, M. J. ✉<br />
+  *Journal of Biological Chemistry*, 2023 299(7). <a href="https://www.jbc.org/article/S0021-9258(23)01898-7/fulltext">Link to the open-access article</a>

   During ubiquitylation and related reactions, ubiquitin or a related modifier is first loaded on a Cys residue in an E2 enzyme, producing an E2-modifier thioester.
 The modifier is discharged from there onto a Lys residue in a protein substrate, often with the help of an E3 ligase.